mi-corporation/FacilitiesInspection/README.md

 About
 This app demonstrates a simple use case where facilities are inspected.
 The app has access to a local database of existing facilities and in-process inspections assigned to the user.
 User roles are defined using the Mi-Enterprise Apps Server which also handles data workflow and exports to Download Center and Mi-Analytics.

+Installation
+Use Cordova CLI to create a new Cordova project and use the www files.
+Add the following plugins: org.apache.cordova.network-information com.MiCo.MiApp.DataReplication.Plugin

+Build the project for iOS or Android.

+Technical Details
-Technical DetailsThe Facilities Inspection app is a demonstration hybrid iOS / Android app using Cordova and HTML/JS/CSS.
+The Facilities Inspection app is a demonstration hybrid iOS / Android app using Cordova and HTML/JS/CSS.

 It uses the following Mi-Corporation products: